andrasq/node-docs/promises-guide.md

 ## States

-A promise exists in one of three states:  _pending_, _resolved_, _settled_, and transitions between them with _create_, _fulfill_, _reject_, _resolve_ and _settle_.
+A promise exists in one of two states:  _pending_ or _settled_, each having two
+sub-states:  pending _unresolved_ or _resolved__, and settled _fulfilled_ or
+_rejected_.
+The state transitions are _create_, _resolve_, _fulfill_ and _reject_.

 States:

-- `pending` A newy created promise is pending.
-A pending promise has no value associated with it yet, nor a source for the value; its fate is undetermined.
+- `pending` A newy created promise is `pending`.
+A pending promise has no value associated with it yet, and is unresolved (no source is known for the value); its fate is undetermined.
 This is a transitional state until the promise is resolved or settled.

-- `resolved` A resolved promise has no value yet, but is committed to receiving the value from another, the resolving, promise.
-If the resolving promise fulfills, this promise will fulfill with the same value.
-If the resolving promise rejects, this promise will reject with the same reason.
-This is a transitional state until the resolving promise settles.

 - `settled` The promise has taken on a final state and value that will never change.
    The settled state can be either `fulfilled` with a value or `rejected` with a